Phase retrieval of bandlimited functions for the wavelet transform: Examples

 Let $\xi_0\in\R\setminus\{0\}$.
 The Morlet wavelet, also known as the Gabor wavelet, is at the origin of the development of wavelet analysis.
 It was introduced by Grossmann and Morlet in \cite{grossmorlet84}.
 It is defined on the frequency side by the function

 Its Fourier transform is a shifted Gaussian adjusted with a corrective term in order to have $\widehat{\psi}(0)=0$.
-The Morlet wavelet is complex-valued:
+The Morlet wavelet

-even though most applications in which it is used involve only real-valued signals.
+is complex-valued but widely used for applications that involve only real-valued signals.
 By a direct computation, the Fourier transform $\widehat{\psi}(\xi)$ goes to zero as $\xi\to0$ with infinitesimal order 1.
 Indeed, using a Taylor expansion yields